dds05/videojs-mediatailor-ssai/README.md

 * Disables seekbar and prevent user to skip when current advertisement is playing.

 ## Installation and Usage.

 ```
 npm i videojs-mediatailor-sgai
 ```

+💡 Note: Make sure the stitched ad asset is loaded into the player before calling the below function
 ```
 player.one('loadeddata',()= {
    player.vjs_mediatailor_sgai({